Take the family camping? Planning a campfire? Here are a few types of campfire you can build, from keeping warm, to

-Hot coals and embers are actually much better to cook over as they give out good steady heat, and it’s easier to control the temperature by adding or taking away hot coals.
+Hot coals and embers are much better to cook with, as they give out good steady heat, and it's easier to control the temperature by adding or taking away hot coals.

 Flame tends to burn yet not get that hot, at least not hot enough to cook the inside of your food before it scorches the outside.

 If you want to do a lot of campfire cooking for your family, I recommend you get a Dutch Oven (see our article on how to use a Dutch Oven for more info).

-Dutch Ovens and other cast iron cookware work really well with hot coals, as the heat from the coals transfers to the iron, making it ideal for frying, baking, and roasting.
+Dutch Ovens and other cast iron cookware work well with hot coals, as the heat from the coals transfers to the iron, making it ideal for frying, baking, and roasting.

 Let's look at a few different types of campfires.

 The Tepee Campfire

-The Tepee is the classic looking campfire and is ideal when you want to create a quick fire to warm up with.
+The Tepee is a classic-looking campfire and ideal for creating a quick fire to warm up with.

 Pile up dry tinder kindling and set it alight.
-Then start placing sticks around it in a tepee shape, making sure that you don’t smother the fire.
+Then start placing sticks around it in a tepee shape, ensuring you don't smother the fire.

 As the fire gets bigger, you can use larger sticks and logs.

-This is a good fire that puts out a tall flame and heat in all directions, making it an ideal campfire to sit around in the evening.
+This good fire puts out a tall flame and heat in all directions, making it an ideal campfire to sit around in the evening.

-You will need plenty of fuel close to hand as this type of fire burns quickly.
+You will need plenty of fuel close to hand as this fire burns quickly.

 However, the tepee campfire is not a good choice if you want to cook food.

 The Criss-Cross Campfire

-You build this by simply placing a criss-cross of logs, stacked on top of one another.
+You build this by simply placing a crisscross of logs stacked on one another.

-I find it easier to light by creating a small depression in the ground and start a small fire with dry kindling first, then start adding more small twigs to the fire, and then build the crisscrossed logs above the fire.
+I find it easier to light by creating a small depression in the ground, starting a small fire with dry kindling first, adding more small twigs, and then building the crisscrossed logs above the fire.